ctolon/PythonInterfaceDemo/README.md

                         max chi2/NclsTPC (default: None)

 Data processor options: tof-pid, tpc-pid, tpc-pid-full:
+  --pid [PID [PID ...]]
-  --pid [PID ...]
-Produce PID information for the particle mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) (default: None) el                    Produce PID information for the Electron mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) mu                    Produce PID information for the Muon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pi                    Produce PID information for the Pion mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) ka                    Produce PID information for the Kaon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pr                    Produce PID information for the Proton mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) de                    Produce PID information for the Deuterons mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) tr                    Produce PID information for the Triton mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) he                    Produce PID information for the Helium3 mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) al                    Produce PID information for the Alpha mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1)
+                        Produce PID information for the <particle> mass hypothesis (default: None) el                    Produce PID information for the Electron mass hypothesis, overrides the automatic setup: the
+                        corresponding table can be set off (0) or on (1) mu                    Produce PID information for the Muon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pi                    Produce PID information for the Pion mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) ka                    Produce PID information for the Kaon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pr                    Produce PID information for the Proton mass hypothesis, overrides the automatic setup: the
+                        corresponding table can be set off (0) or on (1) de                    Produce PID information for the Deuterons mass hypothesis, overrides the automatic setup: the
+                        corresponding table can be set off (0) or on (1) tr                    Produce PID information for the Triton mass hypothesis, overrides the automatic setup: the
+                        corresponding table can be set off (0) or on (1) he                    Produce PID information for the Helium3 mass hypothesis, overrides the automatic setup: the
+                        corresponding table can be set off (0) or on (1) al                    Produce PID information for the Alpha mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1)

 Additional Helper Command Options:
+  --cutLister           List all of the analysis cuts from CutsLibrary.h
+                        (default: False)
+  --MCSignalsLister     List all of the MCSignals from MCSignalLibrary.h
+                        (default: False)
-  --cutLister           List all of the analysis cuts from CutsLibrary.h (default: False) --MCSignalsLister     List all of the MCSignals from MCSignalLibrary.h (default: False) --debug DEBUG         execute with debug options (default: INFO) --logFile             Enable logger for both file and CLI (default: False)
+  --debug DEBUG         execute with debug options (default: INFO) --logFile             Enable logger for both file and CLI (default: False)